Access to the territory and push backs

 As a rule, people coming from non-EU countries willing to stay in the Netherlands for a maximum of 90 days need a visa.
 A short stay visa can be issued on the grounds of family visits, touristic or business reasons.
 A short stay visa allows the holder to travel to the Schengen countries and Switzerland.[9]

-A visa could be refused when Dutch authorities evaluate that the third-country national does not have sufficient reasons to return to his or her country of origin.
+A visa could be refused when Dutch authorities evaluate that the third-country national does not have sufficient reasons to return to their country of origin.
 For example, if the person concerned does not have a job, school-aged children or a house of their own property in said country.

 In view of these considerations, obtaining a short stay visa might prove difficult for persons coming from countries where the general safety situation is critical or deteriorating.
-No policy regulating the issuance of humanitarian visas according to Article 25 (1) of the Visa Code is in place,[5] nor does the Dutch Council for Refugees possess any information regarding persons having been granted a humanitarian visa.
+No policy regulating the issuance of humanitarian visas according to Article 25 (1) of the Visa Code is in place.[10]
+Humanitarian visas are thus not provided for people aiming to come to the Netherlands to request international protection.

 Some third country nationals are exempted from a Schengen visa, such as Ukrainians who hold a biometric passport.
-For more info regarding Ukrainians benefiting from Temporary Protection, see Section on Ukraine.
+For more info regarding Ukrainians benefiting from Temporary Protection, see Annex on Temporary Protection.

 Afghan nationals

-(1) Interpreters who worked for the Netherlands in the context of an international military or police mission;
+• Interpreters or other high-profile workers who worked for the Netherlands in the context of an international military or police mission;

-(4) people who worked for at least one year in a structural and substantial way in a public and visible position for Dutch military troops or EUPOL.
+• people who worked for at least one year in a structural and substantial way in a public and visible position for Dutch military troops or EUPOL (applied to the data available on 11 October 2021).

 On 9 December 2021, 15 EU Member States pledged 40,000 resettlement places for Afghan nationals by the end of 2022.
-Out of this number, the Dutch government agreed to resettle 3,159 Afghans.[12]
-According to the Dutch government these numbers included the people who were already on the evacuation lists, no new persons.[13]
+Out of this number, the Dutch government agreed to resettle 3,159 Afghans.[13]
+According to the Dutch government these numbers referred to the people who were already on the evacuation lists and those who were already evacuated, no new persons.[14]
+In the yearly report regarding migration to and from the Netherlands, the pledge was said to have been ‘fulfilled’.[15]
+Of the 4,220 evacuated Afghan nationals who were still in the Netherlands on 31 December 2022 (some moved to other countries), 4,170 received a residence permit in an accelerated procedure.[16]

 [1] Ministry of Defence, Grenstoezicht, available in Dutch at: https://bit.ly/2kMGU1b.